XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/transaction-methods/sign.md

 {% include '_snippets/public-signing-note.md' %}
 <!--_ -->

-**Caution:** Unless you run the `rippled` server yourself, you should do [local signing with RippleAPI](rippleapi-reference.html#sign) instead of using this command.
-An untrustworthy server could change the transaction before signing it, or use your secret key to sign additional arbitrary transactions as if they came from you.
+**Caution:** Unless you run the `rippled` server yourself, you should do local signing using a [client library](client-libraries.html) instead of using this command.
+For more information, see [Set Up Secure Signing](set-up-secure-signing.html).

 ## Request Format
 An example of the request format: